NamtaoProductions/namtao-com/src/site/notes/errata.md

 I attempt to check all video comments in the first week after publishing, but error reports after this initial period should be posted to the above address.

-Thank you very much for helping me improve my accuracy, this journalistic integrity is so important to me.
+**Thank you very much for helping me improve my accuracy, this journalistic integrity is so important to me!**